ELEC4712: Honours Thesis A (2015 - Semester 2)

 |Working with supervisor(s), staff and other students to manage project goals.||Project and Team Skills (Level 3)|

 For explanation of attributes and levels see Engineering & IT Graduate Outcomes Table.

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
 See Assessment Tab for details how each outcome is assessed.Design (Level 4)

-Thesis: As Honours thesis is a year long task, final assessment of this unit will take place at the end of the year.
-A temporary UCN result will be returned for this unit until results for thesis are obtained.
-Both ELEC4712 and ELEC4713 will then be given the same result.
+The results achieved in Thesis B count for Thesis A as well.
+Since Honours Thesis is a year long task, the final results for Thesis A are only recorded at the end of the year, on completing Thesis B. A temporary UC result will be returned for this unit until results for thesis are obtained.
+Honours Thesis A and Honours Thesis B will then be given the same result.